The Paleolithic Continuity Paradigm for the Origins of Indo-European Languages

 Historian

-General Editor of the series "Ofiúsa" (subject-matters of the history of Portugal) at Editora Apenas Livros (since 2000); research on historical frameworks and creation of texts for theater plays (1973-2003); by invitation of the IELT (Instituto de Estudos de Literatura Tradicional), lectures to masters students and students of course curriculum Literatura Tradicional da Universidade Nova de Lisboa (2003).
+General Editor of the series "Ofiúsa" (subject-matters of the history of Portugal) at Editora Apenas Livros (since 2000); research on historical frameworks and creation of texts for theater plays (1973-2003); by invitation of the IEALT (Instituto de Estudos de Literatura Tradicional), lectures to masters students and students of course curriculum Literatura Tradicional da Universidade Nova de Lisboa (2003).

 Other books: O Santuário Alentejano de São Miguel da Mota (Vestígios de um culto à Grande Deusa), Lisboa 2002; A Lenda da Fundação de Portugal, Irlanda e Escócia, Lisboa 2005; Roteiro Megalítico de Évora, Lisboa 2006; A Senhora de Ofiúsa, Lisboa, 2007.